iPhone 6 watch. iPhone watch

 • there is Bluetooth 4.0, Wi-Fi, a fingerprint scanner;

 The model is equipped with a battery that provides 18 hours of active use and up to three days in standby mode.
-In addition, charging is wireless, the watch phone can independently play audio with its own decoding system, calls are made by the head unit - iPhone, iPad.
-With IPX7 water resistance, this smartwatch is definitely worth buying if you are deciding which one to choose to perfectly match the overall style and functionality of your mobile devices.
+In addition, charging is wireless, the watchphone can independently play audio using its own decoding system, calls are made by the head unit - iPhone, iPad.
+IPX7 water resistance is provided, so this smartwatch is definitely worth buying if you are deciding which device to choose to perfectly match the overall style and functionality of the mobile devices you use.

 Garmin Forerunner 920XT

 The next model in the top ranking of the best smartwatches for iPhone is the Forerunner 920XT.
-Highly appreciated by users, the device is made in a plastic waterproof case, compatible with all mobile and stationary systems, equipped with sports sensors.
+Highly appreciated by users, the device is made in a waterproof plastic case, is compatible with all mobile and stationary systems, and is equipped with sports sensors.
 Characteristics:

-• four combinations of colors of the case and strap made of silicone;
+• four color combinations of the case and silicone strap;

 • screen 1.41″ 205x148 pixels;